jon-osterman/rektcontrack/content/blog/entry3.md

 ---

 ## Concretam matris protinus populos

+1. Re-Entrancy

+One of the features of Ethereum smart contracts is the ability to call and utilise code of other external contracts.
+Contracts also typically handle ether, and as such often send ether to various external user addresses.
+The operation of calling external contracts, or sending ether to an address, requires the contract to submit an external call.
+These external calls can be hijacked by attackers whereby they force the contract to execute further code (i.e. through a fallback function) , including calls back into itself.
+Thus the code execution “re-enters” the contract.
+Attacks of this kind were used in the infamous DAO hack.
+For further reading on re-entrancy attacks, see Reentrancy Attack On Smart Contracts and Consensus — Ethereum Smart Contract Best Practices.
+The Vulnerability

+This attack can occur when a contract sends ether to an unknown address.
+An attacker can carefully construct a contract at an external address which contains malicious code in the fallback function.
+Thus, when a contract sends ether to this address, it will invoke the malicious code.
+Typically the malicious code executes a function on the vulnerable contract, performing operations not expected by the developer.
+The name “re-entrancy” comes from the fact that the external malicious contract calls back a function on the vulnerable contract and “re-enters” code execution at an arbitrary location on the vulnerable contract.
+To clarify this, consider the simple vulnerable contract, which acts as an Ethereum vault that allows depositors to only withdraw 1 ether per week.

 Lorem markdownum Hesperus in `publica` iusta aeternus num removit ille.
 Ea cur utar cum *tenuit Philemon*, etiamnum nomen; tibi horrida potuit.
 Sopita sine